Fast-HotStuff: A Fast and Resilient HotStuff Protocol

+Replicas $r_v$ and $r_{v+1}$ reject the proposal as they are holding a more recent lock ($QC$) than the one in the proposal.
+Unlocking these replicas requires assuring them that the block (they have locked) has not been committed.
+In Fast-HotStuff, during a primary failure, the next primary aggregates and sends back all the locks it has received from replicas as proof (while only two locks need to be verified).
+This allows any replica holding the higher lock to release it (as it knows that the locked value has not been committed by any replica) and take part in consensus.

-In order to achieve linear view change and responsiveness, HotStuff adds an additional round of communication.
-Therefore, the HotStuff protocol achieves consensus during the happy-path in three rounds (whereas many other BFT protocols often use two rounds) \cite{Castro:1999:PBF:296806.296824,SBFT, jalalzai2020hermes, BFT-SMART}.
+Therefore, the HotStuff protocol achieves consensus during the happy path in three rounds (whereas many other BFT protocols often use two rounds) \cite{Castro:1999:PBF:296806.296824,SBFT, jalalzai2020hermes, BFT-SMART}.
 Such additional latency might discourage blockchain developers from building applications on top of HotStuff, as users have to wait more time in order to receive the notification that their transactions have been committed.